-ANNOUNCEMENT!
-AACC is offering a TEAS Prep Course this summer beginning June 16 at a cost of $247.
-Click for more information on the class!
+AACC is offering a TEAS Test Prep course beginning 9/8/14 in the evenings at a cost of $247.
+Learn more and register

 A career in registered nursing offers personal enrichment, satisfaction and a competitive salary.
 The U.S. Department of Labor's Bureau of Labor Statistics ranked registered nurses first among health care occupations expected to have faster growth and higher earnings through the year 2016.

 Graduates who complete the 70-credit program earn an Associate of Science degree and gain eligibility for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 For the past 10 years, our graduates have exceeded national and state pass-rate averages.

 National Accreditation Our registered nursing program is accredited by the National League for Nursing Accrediting Commission (NLNAC; 3343 Peachtree Road NE, Atlanta, GA 30326; 404-975-5000) and approved by the Maryland Board of Nursing (MBN).